ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/bar_yoffset.md

 ---
+noindex: true
-Title: "Bars with Y Offsets - ScottPlot 4.1 Cookbook"
+title: "Bars with Y Offsets - ScottPlot 4.1 Cookbook"
 Description: "By default bar graphs start at 0, but this does not have to be the case.
 Y offsets can be defined for each bar.
 When Y offsets are used, values represent the height of the bars (relative to their offsets)."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71